 We have paid no cash dividends on any of our classes of capital stock to date and currently intend to retain our future earnings to fund the development and growth of our business.
-In addition, we may become subject to covenants under future debt arrangements that place restrictions on our ability to pay dividends.
+In addition, we cannot pay any cash dividends on any of our classes of common stock without approval from the lender under our 2018 Credit Facility, and may become subject to covenants under future debt arrangements that place restrictions on our ability to pay dividends.
 As a result, capital appreciation, if any, of our common stock will be stockholders' sole source of gain for the foreseeable future.